 (b) given by another enactment a right of action in respect of land, may register a certificate of pending litigation against the land.

-The first question for CPL holders is inevitably whether the plaintiff is claiming an interest in land or whether a right of action in respect of land is conferred by another enactment.
+The first question in proceedings involving a CPL is inevitably whether the plaintiff is claiming an interest in land or whether a right of action in respect of land is conferred by another enactment.
 5 In my experience, the most commonly referenced statutes in this regard are the Fraudulent Conveyance Act 6, the Fruadulent Preference Act 7, the Family Law Act 8, the Builders Lien Act and the Wills and Estates Succession Act 9.

 Grounds to Cancel a CPL

 In this article, I address three grounds to cancel a CPL, as well as some strategic considerations for lawyers representing clients in such proceedings.
 I will apply personal experiences as case studies.